jarun/buku/README.md

 - Add, update or remove a bookmark
 - Add tags to bookmarks
 - Manual password protection using AES256 encryption algorithm
-- Optionally fetch page title data from the web (default: disabled)
+- Fetch page title from the web
 - Add a custom page title manually
 - Use (partial) tags or keywords to search bookmarks
 - Any or all search keyword match options